GC-FIRST Fellowship

 5. Leadership and Mentorship - The fellowship is intended for genetic counselors who will be leaders in research and are dedicated to the mentorship of the next generation of genetic counseling researchers.
 Because of this training program goal, prospective fellows will have shown a commitment to supporting the education of genetic counselors through teaching, supervising, or mentoring student research.
 They will also have experience leading projects, teams, committees, programs or organizations.

-The GC-FIRST application will be due on October 14th and will require a personal and research statement.
-Specific instructions on how to apply to the GC-FIRST Program are forthcoming
+The GC-FIRST application will be due on July 15th and will require a personal and research statement.
+More information on the program and how to apply to the GC-FIRST Program can be found in the following overview video.
+In addition, you can sign up for brief one-on-one sessions with GC-FIRST Leadership and/or Current Fellows here.